Traditional Plant-Based Cooking

 [some pudding bowls such as plastic ones may have a clip top lid so if its suitable for cooking use the lid instead of the parchment and foil]

-• Sift the self-raising flour and baking powder into a mixing bowl along with the vegetable oil, granulated sugar, salt, vanilla, apple sauce or puree, and milk.
+• Sift the self-raising flour and baking powder into a mixing bowl.
+Add the vegetable oil, granulated sugar, salt, vanilla, apple sauce and milk.

-175 gram self-raising flour, 1 teaspoon baking powder, 1 pinch salt, 60 gram granulated sugar, 60 gram apple sauce, 75 mililitres vegetable oil, 1½ teaspoon vanilla essence, 5 tablespoon soya milk
+175 gram self-raising flour, 1 teaspoon baking powder, 1 pinch salt, 60 grams granulated sugar, 60 grams apple sauce, 75 mililitres vegetable oil, 1½ teaspoons vanilla essence, 5 tablespoons milk

 • Place the parchment circle over the top of the pudding basin [not directly on the pudding] and lay the kitchen foil over the paper.
 Scrunch the edges of the foil tightly under the rim of the pudding basin.